Serving Boulder County Since 1949

 Harmful and Helpful Medications

 Some over-the-counter medications can contribute to dry eye disease.
-The most common are antihistamines, in both oral and eye drop forms.
+The most common are antihistamines, available in both oral and eye-drop forms.
 Certain prescription medications, such as some that treat hypertension or depression, can also worsen dry eye conditions.
 Substitute medicines can sometimes be found, but if not, the following forms of therapy can be typically used concurrently with your medications:

 Artificial Tears

 I suggest Soothe Eye Drops.
 I do not recommend eye drops that “get the red out”, as these can cause other problems.
-Most drops that come in a bottle have preservatives in them and should be used no more than six times a day.
+Most drops that come in a bottle contain preservatives and should be used no more than 6 times a day.
 However, if you require more frequent use, many brands offer a preservative-free variety.

-Nighttime eye gells can be beneficial for some patients.
+Nighttime eye gels can be beneficial for some patients.

 Tear Duct Plugs

 Tears flow across the eyes and drain out through small openings in the upper and lower lids into the tear ducts.
 Punctal or Tear Duct Plugs are tiny, biocompatible devices that are inserted into tear ducts to prevent drainage so that tears remain in the eyes longer.
 I insert plugs in a painless procedure that typically takes less than a minute.
 Plugs are completely buried in the tear duct, and patients don’t feel them at all.
 I commonly recommend plugs that are made of a material that dissolves in three to six months.
-Another type of plug made of silicone can last longer, but protrude slightly from the tear ducts and are uncomfortable for some patients.
+Another type of silicone plug can last longer but protrudes slightly from the tear ducts and is uncomfortable for some patients.

 Prescription Eye Drops

 Restasis and Xiidra can increase tear production from the lacrimal gland.
-The lacrimal glands are paired, almond-shaped glands, one in each eye, that secrete the aqueous layer of the tear film.
-While some people find these medications helpful, they can be expensive and it takes weeks or months to know if they are working.
+The lacrimal glands are paired, almond-shaped glands in each eye that secrete the aqueous layer of the tear film.
+While some people find these medications helpful, they can be expensive, and it can take weeks or months to know whether they are working.

 Additional Measures